 The dilemma of what to do vis a vis parents, whose job it is to nurture their offspring, poison their children with harmful verbal abuse is one that as a society we have yet to fully face and conquor.
 I myself have been working on finding a cure for bpd.
 Please see the article I've recently posted on the experience from within of borderline personality sufferers.
 That is the first in a series of 5 or 6 articles which will culminate with a posting on the treatment for bpd that the therapists in my office suite and I have been exploring.

-Meanwhile anything you personally can do in this arena of prevention and treatment for children whos parents are verbally or emotionally abusive could help.
+Meanwhile anything and everything you personally can do in this arena of prevention and treatment for children whose parents are verbally or emotionally abusive could help.

 FURTHER RESOURCES ON THE TOPIC OF BORDERLINE/NARCISSISTIC/ANGER PERSONALITY DISORDER PARENTS